Webinar invitation emails [steal my exact templates]

 Email 3: FOMO-based webinar invitation

-This template is all about creating a sense of urgency by leveraging the fear of missing out (FOMO).
+This webinar invitation template is all about creating a sense of urgency by leveraging the fear of missing out (FOMO).
 The idea is to make your audience feel like they’re on the verge of missing something valuable if they don’t act quickly.

 Suggested subject lines